Improved Hardness of BDD and SVP Under Gap-(S)ETH: Introduction

-\paragraph{Exponential kissing number lattices.} The first family of locally dense lattices is derived from a family of ``exponential kissing number'' lattices $\set{\lat_n}_{n=1}^{\infty}$.
-Here, $\lat_n$ is of rank~$n$ and has exponential Euclidean kissing number, i.e., $N_2(\lat_n, \lambda_1(\lat), \vec{0}) = 2^{\Omega(n)}$.
+We recall that it is not currently known whether $\kissnum > 0$ (this was claimed in~\cite{Vladut19}, however that work contained a bug).
 Previously,~\cite{conf/stoc/AggarwalS18} showed how to use the existence of such a family to prove $2^{\Omega(n)}$-hardness of $\GapSVP_{p, \gamma}$ for all $p \geq 1$ and some $\gamma > 1$ (and in particular, for $1 \leq p \leq 2$, for which the result was not already known from other techniques), assuming non-uniform Gap-ETH.
-However, no such family of lattices was known at the time, and in fact proving the existence of such a family was a longstanding open question.